Powers of the United States Congress: Implied powers

 Congress has implied powers derived from clauses such as the General Welfare Clause, the Necessary and Proper Clause, and the Commerce Clause and from its legislative powers.

 Congress has exclusive authority over financial and budgetary matters, through the enumerated power to lay and collect taxes, duties, imposts and excises, to pay the debts and provide for the common defense and general welfare of the United States.

-This power of the purse is one of Congress' primary checks on the executive branch.
+This power of the purse is one of Congress's primary checks on the executive branch.
 In Helvering v.
 Davis, the Supreme Court affirmed Social Security as an exercise of the power of Congress to spend for the general welfare.
 Generally both Senate and House have equal legislative authority although only the House may originate revenue bills and, by tradition, appropriation bills.

 The Necessary and Proper Clause of the Constitution permits Congress "To make all laws which shall be necessary and proper for carrying into execution the foregoing powers, and all other powers vested by this Constitution in the government of the United States, or in any department or officer thereof."
-Broad interpretations of this clause have effectively widened the scope of Congress' legislative authority, such as in McCulloch v Maryland, which recognized the federal governments authority to establish a national bank under the tax and spend clause, and that states had no authority to interfere with it.
+Broad interpretations of this clause have effectively widened the scope of Congress's legislative authority, such as in McCulloch v Maryland, which recognized the federal governments authority to establish a national bank under the tax and spend clause, and that states had no authority to interfere with it.